1 Auditory localization of the barn owl

 In the later, biology-related 'Adaline' neuron model by Widrow and Hoff [3], for example, there is no longer any reference, although state sequences and sketches of neural networks also appear here.
 The synapse was recognized - legitimately or not - as the carrier of neuronal information with scalable weights only.

 The fact that delays and waves could be just another form of expression of a sequence of automaton states only became apparent with the Thumb experiment [8] transparent.
 Even more modern works [4] that characterize this dilemma do not yet introduce time functions and waves.
-Science remained stuck in automata theory for decades.
+Neuroscience remained stuck in automata theory for decades.

-Seen in this way, Jeffress's idea was a brief flash of thought in 1947 that was forgotten due to a lack of technological relevance.
+Seen in this way, Jeffress's idea was a brief flash of thought in 1948 that was forgotten due to a lack of technological relevance.

 On the other hand, the models of the Nobel Prize winners Hodgkin/Huxley (1952), which are very close to biology, could have shown a way to discover interferential projections by chance.
 Unfortunately, these models are so loaded with detail that even in 1993 only a few dozen neurons could be simulated at a time.
 The view of principle was eaten up by overwhelming detail.